12 Types of Danios (July 2026): Complete Care Guide

 Dwarf Spotted Danio

-Scientific name:Danio nigrafasciatus
+Scientific name:Danio nigrofasciatus

 Size:Up to 2 inches

-Lifespan:3 years
+Lifespan:3-5 years

 Origin:Myanmar

-Color:Silver with a distinct blue stripe
+Color:Silver body with blue stripe and black spotted fins

 Tank size:Minimum 10 gallons

-Water temperature:74°-82°F
+Water temperature:74-82°F

 Water type:Freshwater